-In general, you can access hospital treatment if referred by a doctor, a dentist or an optician.
+In general, apart from emergency care you can access hospital treatment if referred by a doctor, a dentist or an optician.
 In emergencies, you can go directly to the hospital´s Accident & Emergency department.
 Not all hospitals have one.
-When you go to a hospital, show your European Health Insurance Card and ID to obtain treatment and medicines free of charge.
+When you go to a hospital, show your European Health Insurance Card and ID to obtain clinically necessary treatment and medicines free of charge.
 You can usually choose the hospital, provided that the unit is contracted to the NHS.

 In emergencies, ambulance transport to the hospital is free.
 If your illness requires you to use special transport when returning to Finland, you will be liable for the travel costs in their entirety.
 You are recommended to take out a travel insurance that covers these costs.

 Read more about suddenly falling ill in Europe.